nawab312/Kubernetes/Storage/Notes.md

 - If `storageClassName: ""` This means do not use dynamic provisioning.
 Instead, the PVC will only bind to an existing PV.

 ### Kubernetes Storage Class ###
-- Storage Classes enable dynamic provisioning of PVs.
+- Storage Classes enable *Dynamic Provisioning of PVs*.
 Different storage backends (like AWS EBS, GCP Persistent Disks, etc.) can have their own StorageClass configurations.
 - `provisioner`: The plugin used to provision storage (e.g., kubernetes.io/aws-ebs).
 - `parameters`: Backend-specific configurations like volume type or IOPS.
 ```yaml